Reya-Labs/brokoli-ui/README.md

 `brokoli-ui` uses Cloudflare to automate the process around creating builds that can be shared with the stakeholders.
 What this means is that any push to a branch will create an environment for the team to test against!

-These are sites hosted on Cloudflare and the build from main can be found at [brokoli.voltz.xyz](brokoli.voltz.xyz).
+These are sites hosted on Cloudflare and the build from main can be found at [brokoli.reya.xyz](brokoli.reya.xyz).

 ### Rules

 **Environment branches (main)**
-* merges to branch `main` always deploy to [brokoli.voltz.xyz](brokoli.voltz.xyz) with ENV variables specific for `main`
+* merges to branch `main` always deploy to [brokoli.reya.xyz](brokoli.reya.xyz) with ENV variables specific for `main`

 **Candidate branches:**
 * commits on branches that follow the pattern `feat/*`, `fix/*`, `chore/*`, `refactor/*` and `test/*`